ktushar14/hauv-icp/README.md

 ### What is this repository for?

-* Implementing 2D-ICP, point-to-plane ICP, and point-to-plane ICP with an added odometry prior
+* Implementing 2D-ICP, point-to-plane ICP, and point-to-plane ICP with an added odometry prior (Written for a specific project, no guarantees of running independently)

 ### How do I get set up? ###
 * To download datasets, run the files in "scripts":
+(not currently present in repo)
 ```
 ./download_dataset_shiphull.sh
 ./download_dataset_cube.sh